A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Local explanations and the decision support system

 Including local explanations of the predictions provides a much more useful decision support system than only the prediction on its own, especially in critical systems as risk management, where trust is a crucial issue \cite{KIM2020113302}.
-When using the decision support system in Figure \ref{fig:dss}, the airport operators not only trust the system's decision seeing its decision basis, they can also check that the sensors and models work properly, and they can know what maintenance procedures to carry out to make it less slippery.
+When using the decision support system in Figure~\ref{fig:dss}, the airport operators not only trust the system's decision seeing its decision basis, they can also check that the sensors and models work properly, and they can see what maintenance procedures to carry out to make it less slippery.
 The pilots can also be given information about what makes the landing conditions difficult and take this into consideration when planning a landing strategy.

 There are some considerations to take into account when working with explainable artificial intelligence.
 One important point is multicollinearity between explanatory variables, which is a highly discussed problem in most model interpreting methods, as many of them assume independence between the variables \cite{AAS2021103502,ghosh,menze, YAN2015353}.
 Both XGBoost and interventional SHAP values are robust to multicollinearity and including a lot of related variables should not affect their performance \cite{kangas,PIRAMUTHU20081220,true}.
 One thing to bear in mind is that the interventional approach to SHAP is faithful to the prediction model, giving explanations of how the model works, not how the explanatory variables are connected to the response.
 One strength of XGBoost compared to other tree ensemble methods such as Random Forest, is that XGBoost in a much higher manner splits only on the most important variable in a group of highly correlated variables, not alternating between them.
-This means that variables which are highly correlated with the most relevant variables might get a low importance, even though they could be highly related to the response.
+With other words: XGBoost has a build-in feature selector, which removes the need of an external feature selection process.
+However, this also means that variables which are highly correlated with the most relevant variables might get a very low feature importance, even though they could be highly related to the response.
 Since interventional SHAP are faithful to the model, the SHAP values in Figure \ref{fig:shap_tot_clas}, \ref{fig:shap_tot_reg}, \ref{fig:shap_local} and \ref{fig:dss} must be considered to explain how the XGBoost models work, not how the explanatory variables are related to the response.